sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### stop

-Stops the current playing audio.
+Stops the audio that is currently being played.

 ```js
 WebAudio.getAudio('speech').stop()